marcelinojorgeromero/ascii-to-utf8-converter/README.md

 For that reason, I created this small tool which allows converting an ASCII file to UTF8.

 To convert a file just type:
-d

 `npm start <file.txt> <ISO-XXXX-X>`

-If you don't know the ISO character set just typed
+If you don't know the ISO character set just leave blank the arguments

 `npm start`

-and it print all the available options.
+and it will print all the available options.